mraad/KDBigMemory/README.md

 ## Build and package

-After [downloading](http://terracotta.org/downloads) BigMemoryMAX, execute the following maven commands to populate you local maven repo with the dependency jars:
+After [downloading](http://terracotta.org/downloads) BigMemoryMAX, execute the following maven commands in the bigmemory-max folder to populate your local maven repo with the dependency jars:

     mvn install:install-file \
      -Dfile=./common/lib/bigmemory-4.0.0.jar\